nagyist/Room-Reservation/README.md

 Room Reservation
 ========

 A mobile room reservation wireframe.
-Best viewed on a mobile device.
-Not optimized for desktops or larger screens.

 Noted Issues:
 - Passing room and or time information is not accurate.
+- Not optimized for desktops or larger screens.
+Best viewed on a mobile device.